csameshima/Capstone-Project/README.md

 ### Overview
 The dataset selected for the project is the UCI [Estimation of Obesity Levels Data Set](https://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+).
-The dataset includes data for the estimation of obesity levels in individuals from the countries of Mexico, Peru, and Colombia, based on their eatin habits and physical condition.
+The dataset includes data for the estimation of obesity levels in individuals from the countries of Mexico, Peru, and Colombia, based on their eating habits and physical condition.

 "Mexico is one of the most worrying cases.
 About 73% of the Mexican population is overweight (compared to one-fifth of the population in 1996).
 Mexico has one of the highest rates of obesity in the OECD.
 In addition, 34% of obese are morbidly obese - the highest level of obesity.